Victims, Witnesses, and Justice Reform (Scotland) Bill: factsheet

 Establishing the Sexual Offences Court will enable a more flexible use of court and other resources and improved ways of managing cases that will help trials to start and finish more quickly and help to reduce overall delay in the system.
 This has been an important benefit of specialist sexual offence courts introduced in other countries such as New Zealand.

-The Bill also aims to make sure that cases in the Sexual Offences Court are carried out in a way which is mindful of the impacts of trauma and supports victims and witnesses who take part.
-This is sometimes described as a "trauma informed practice".
+The Bill also aims to make sure that proceedings in the Sexual Offences Court are carried out in a way which is mindful of the impacts of trauma and supports victims and witnesses who take part.
+This is sometimes described as a "trauma-informed practice".
 The Bill would make it essential that everyone involved with the Sexual Offences Court, including lawyers, complete specialist training in trauma-informed practice.
-This will help to ensure that everyone who comes into contact with a complainer or other witnesses will understand trauma and be able to work in a way that helps reduce the risk of causing further trauma.
+This will help to ensure that everyone who interacts with a complainer or other witnesses will understand trauma and be able to work in a way that helps reduce the risk of causing further trauma.

-The Bill would also introduce a presumption that all complainers required to give evidence in the Sexual Offences Court would be able to have their evidence pre-recorded before the trial.
+The Bill would also introduce a presumption that all complainers of sexual offences required to give evidence in the Sexual Offences Court would be able to have their evidence pre-recorded before the trial.
 This is intended to mitigate the trauma that victims associate with this experience.

-The Sexual Offences Court would also lead to future improvements to the experience of complainers by creating a way of hearing cases that is designed to make the experience less traumatic for complainers.
-It would also set the standard for this as best practice to be applied consistently to cases involving serious sexual offences from across the whole of Scotland.
+The Sexual Offences Court would also lead to future improvements to the experience of complainers by developing best practice designed to make their experience in court less traumatic.
+The approaches it develops would apply consistently to cases involving serious sexual offences from across the whole of Scotland.

 Jurisdiction of the Sexual Offences Court